Skip to main navigation Skip to search Skip to main content

 Jolien's research interests include the history of medicine, technology and gender in the nineteenth and twentieth centuries.
 Her current project focuses on the development of gynecological surgery and changing doctor-patient relationships around 1900.
 She has published on the history of obstetric dilemmas, reproductive surgery and the relationship between medicine and religion in, among other journals, the Bulletin of the History of Medicine, Journal of Religious History and Annales de Démographie Historique.

-She is a book editor of Wonderkamer, a magazine of the history of science, vice president of Gewina, the Belgian-Dutch Society for History of Science and Universities, and board member of the (Belgian-Dutch) Society for Gender History (VVG).
+She is book editor of Wonderkamer, a magazine of the history of science, board member of Gewina, the Belgian-Dutch Society for History of Science and Universities, and board member of the (Belgian-Dutch) Society for Gender History (VVG).

 Fingerprint